Aggressive Bird Behavior

 Telling stress and aggression apart from illness

 This is the part most people miss, and it matters a lot.
 Birds are biologically wired to hide illness until they can't anymore.
 By the time behavior changes become obvious, the underlying problem is often already serious.
 A bird that suddenly becomes withdrawn, defensive, or unusually aggressive may not have a behavior problem at all.
 It may be in pain, struggling to breathe, or fighting an infection.
+VCA Animal Hospitals notes that illness signs in pet birds can include labored or open-mouth breathing, along with neurologic or behavioral changes such as head tilt struggling to breathe.

 The key is to look at the whole picture.
 Behavioral fear or aggression usually has a clear trigger: a hand approaching, a loud noise, a stranger in the room.
 Medical problems tend to produce more generalized changes with no obvious trigger, or they show up alongside other physical signs.